JeffIrwin/syntran/README.md

 ## Structs

+*Disclaimer*: structs currently do not work in the interactive interpretter shell.
+To use structs, you must save your syntran script in a file.

 Structs, also known as user-defined types or derived types, can be used in syntran.
 The declaration or definition of a struct in syntran uses similar syntax as rust: